ansible/django-gulp-nginx/README.md

 <h2 id="testing">Testing</h2>

 After you've made changes to the app, and you're ready to test, you'll first run `ansible-container build` to create a new set of images containing the latest code.
-During the build process, the *project* directory, which containins your custom django files, will be copied into the django image at */django*, and your frontend assets, contained in *src*, will be compiled and copied to the *dist* directory, and then copied into the nginx image at */static*.
+During the build process, the [project](./project) directory, which containins your custom django files, will be copied into the django image at */django*, and your frontend assets, contained in [src](./src), will be compiled and copied to the [dist](./dist) directory, and then copied into the nginx image at */static*.

 Once the new images are built, run the command `ansible-container run --production` to test the images.
 This will start containers in production mode, ignoring the *dev_overrides * section of each service definition in `container.yml`, and executing the containers as if they were deployed to production.
 You'll see the django, nginx and postgresql containers start, and the gulp container stop.